 Pair bell peppers with herbs such as basil, thyme, or oregano to have an earthy and rich flavor.

 Add mushrooms such as cremini, champignon, oyster, shiitake, or button.

 Make a stuffed pepper dish by creating hollowed or halved peppers and stuffing their large cavities with meat, vegetables, cheese, and sauce.

 Bake for about 20 minutes to soften the pepper’s thick walls.
 Add oats, rice, or couscous to prevent watery stuffed pepper.

 Bell peppers are great with beef, chicken, pork, or fish.
-Add bell peppers to your chicken curry, sweet and sour pork, or baked dishes.
+Add bell peppers, sweet and sour pork, or baked dishes to your chicken curry.
 They bring more color, crunch, and sweetness to your recipe.

-Knowing what to use in the absence of bell peppers is a massive advantage in the kitchen.
+Knowing what to use without bell peppers is a massive advantage in the kitchen.
 With that knowledge alone, you can whip up recipes that call for bell peppers even when you don’t currently have them.

 Just be mindful that while bell peppers don’t have a heat factor, most substitutes you will find on this list will do because they are peppers, after all.

 If you are expecting to feed children or people with sensitive digestive systems, it is best to stick with a bell pepper substitute like bok choy or green onions.